 - (62 oz) container V8 or other vegetable juice

 - 2 (29 oz) cans Veg-All, home-style large cut vegetables

 - herbs & spices to taste (salt & pepper, garlic pepper, tarragon, marjoram, basil, rosemary, garlic powder, chives, etc.)

 - Add the V8 juice, onion, garlic and veggie crumbles into a large pot.

 - Flavor soup to taste – I suggest garlic pepper, tarragon, marjoram, basil, rosemary, garlic powder, and chives.
 Really, it’s whatever you enjoy and whatever you happen to have on hand!

 - Continue to cook until soup is heated through and flavorings have mingled, about 30-40 minutes.
-Feel free to garnish bowls with a bit of parsley and a sprinkle of mozzarella.
+Feel free to garnish bowls with a bit of parsley and a sprinkle of sharp cheddar or mozzarella.